mamun657/EduAssign/README.md

 ### Teacher Dashboard

-The Teacher dashboard provides access to:
+The Teacher workspace provides access to:

 - Students
 - Subjects